Search This Site

 Virtual Memory

-5. As you can see on the screen shot, I have Custom size selected, and have set a range of 2048 – 4092.
+5. As you can see on the screen shot, Custom size is selected, and has set a range of 2048 – 4092.
 What this will do is allocate 2048MB to be used for memory, and allow the system to increase that amount up to 4092MB.

 6. You have a couple options here.
 You can let your system take care of the memory by selecting System managed size or you can set it to a Custom size.
 The most common reason people run out of memory is that they run out of hard drive space.
 In that case, your best option is to either clean out your hard drive or use this window to move your memory to a different drive.